How to remove 'n' from a string in Python

 Real-world applications

-Mastering these methods is key for real-world data tasks, from sanitizing user input to preparing text for frequency analysis.
+Knowing these removal methods allows you to tackle practical data challenges, from cleaning user input to preparing text for frequency analysis.

 Cleaning user input for database storage